clientdb/clientdb/docs/docs/tutorial-basics/create-simple-database.md

 });
 ```

-`db.add` return our newly created todo.
+Call to `db.add` returns our newly created todo.
 We can instantly read from it:

 ```ts
 todo.title; // "Buy milk"
 ```

+## Get all items from db

-We can now get our todo directly from database:
+We can now get all todos from our database

 ```ts
 db.entity(todoEntity).count; // count of all todos - 1